all3killstreaks/smallermp4s/README.md

 # smallermp4s
 A linux project dedicated to simplifying the process of shrinking mp4 sizes.
+This was mainly made for sending files over discord for users that do not have the money to spend on their ***Nitro*** subscription.

 # Dependencies
 You will need the following packages: GCC and ffmpeg.